 For the purposes of data protection law, the AAIB is part of the Department for Transport.
 The Department has a Personal Information Charter which describes how it protects personal data.
-It can be found here.

 The AAIB’s approach to the privacy of personal data conforms to the Department’s Charter with some additional provisions.
 The additions arise from the AAIB’s role as an independent accident investigator, governed by its own laws.
 The key additions to the Department’s Charter are described in the following sections.